LLNL/H5Z-ZFP/README.md

 compression library.

-This plugin supports all modes of the ZFP compression library, *rate*, *accuracy*, *precision* and *expert* and *lossless*.
-It supports 1, 2 and 3 dimensional datasets of single and double precision integer and floating point data.
-It can be applied to HDF5 datasets of more than 3 dimensions (or 4 dimensions for ZFP versions 0.5.5 and newer) as long as no more than 3 (or 4) dimensions of the HDF5 dataset chunking are of size greater than 1.
+This plugin supports all modes of the ZFP compression library, *rate*, *accuracy*, *precision*, *expert* and *lossless*.
+It supports 1, 2, 3 and 4 dimensional datasets (for ZFP version 0.5.5 and newer) of single and double precision integer and floating point data.
+It can be applied to HDF5 datasets of more than 3 dimensions (or 4 dimensions for ZFP versions 0.5.5 and newer) as long as no more than 3 (or 4) dimensions of the HDF5 dataset *chunking* are of size greater than 1.

 [**Full documentation**](http://h5z-zfp.readthedocs.io)